N'Dama

 N'Dama is a breed of cattle from West Africa.
 Other names for them include Boenca or Boyenca (Guinea-Bissau), Fouta Jallon, Djallonké or Djallonké cattle, Fouta Longhorn, Fouta Malinke, Futa, Malinke, Mandingo (Liberia), and N'Dama Petite (Senegal).
 Originating in the Guinea highlands, they are also found in southern Senegal, Guinea-Bissau, the Gambia, Mali, Ivory Coast, Liberia, Nigeria, and Sierra Leone.
 They are trypanotolerant, allowing them to be kept in tsetse fly-infested areas.
 They also show superior resistance to ticks and the diseases they carry and to Haemonchus contortus stomach worms.

-The Senepol breed of beef cattle developed on the Caribbean Island of St. Croix has long been thought to originate from crosses between N'Dama cattle, imported in the late 19th century, and Red Poll cattle, but it is actually an admixed breed between a European taurina (Red Poll) and zebu.
+The Senepol breed of beef cattle developed on the Caribbean Island of St. Croix was long thought to originate from crosses between N'Dama cattle, imported in the late 19th century, and Red Poll cattle, but it is actually an admixed breed between a European taurina (Red Poll) and zebu.

 Reproduction

 The age of first calving is 3.5 years in Upper Casamance and is slightly lower in Lower and Middle Casamance.
 The calving interval is 16 to 17 months in Middle and Upper Casamance and roughly 19 months in Lower Casamance with 80% of calving taking place in the last six months of the year.
 The abortion rate is 10 to 20%, which leaves an average calving rate of 56%.
 Calves are weaned around 12 months and castration, when it occurs, is around three years.
 Annual mortality rate is 12% overall, with 30% for calves under one year, 15% for one to two-year-olds, 5% for two to three-year-olds, and 2% for adults.